Polygel Nails are amazing not only do they look great but they are easier to apply when compared to acrylic nails.

 I have an entire article where I will guide you on how to select the best Polygel Kit that would fit your needs, you can click here to read it.

-But if you are in a hurry, Gershion has the best quality Polygel on the market.
+But if you are in a hurry, Morovan has some high-quality Polygel on the market.
 That will last you for a long time without popping off.

 5- Avoid Exposing your Polygel Nails to Harsh Chemicals

 My next tip to make your Polygel Nails last longer is to avoid exposing your nails to harsh conditions such as; heat from cooking, strong detergents from cleaning, and pesticides from gardening.

 These conditions tend to wear away your Polygel nails and make them faded and more prone to lifting.

 So I recommend wearing strong rubber gloves when cleaning, cooking, or gardening to protect your Polygel nails

 6- Ensure that your Polygel Nails are Cured Completely